 Defining the effective dose range in an in vivo preclinical model of the disease is a standard component of candidate selection for most organizations.
 While the suitability of, and various forms of validity for, these models isn’t within the scope of this article, understanding of the exposure and pharmacokinetics of the drug in these models at doses that produce clinically relevant pharmacodynamic outcomes is also critical.

 This pharmacokinetic profile is somewhat unique to the dose range tested in the test species (and occasionally the strain of animal used) and must be translated to a clinically relevant exposure measure.
-Firstly, the known interspecies differences must be accommodated.
-Primarily the differences in drug affinity and potency between the target expressed by different species (target orthologs), providing the basis for an adjustment in target drug concentrations based on the potency shift.
+Firstly, the known interspecies differences related to the drug must be accommodated.
+Primarily, this relates to the differences in drug affinity and potency for the targets expressed by different species (target orthologs) and provides the basis for an adjustment in target drug concentrations based on the potency shift.
 Secondly, metabolic differences between species also need to be taken into account.
-These range from the more detailed level (differences in plasma protein binding and metabolic stability) to the broader integrated pharmacokinetic consideration utilized in allometric scaling between species.
+These range from the more detailed differences in plasma protein binding and metabolic stability to the broader integrated pharmacokinetic considerations utilized in allometric scaling between species.

 The main goal of the pharmacokinetic investigation in preclinical studies is to define the anticipated pharmacologically active drug level in the target compartment (eg. plasma or CSF).
 With this estimate, the safe starting dose and dose escalation scheme for the Phase 1 study can then be properly justified.
-This anticipated pharmacologically active concentration is also vital in determining the appropriate dose levels and exposure targets for safety pharmacology assessments which, unlike toxicology studies, are not required to be dosed to effect but rather to demonstrate a 10x or greater exposure margin between the target pharmacodynamic effect and the secondary pharmacologic action on the CNS, respiratory or CV systems.
+This anticipated pharmacologically active concentration is also vital in determining the appropriate dose levels and exposure targets for safety pharmacology assessments which, unlike toxicology studies, are not required to be dosed to effect but rather to demonstrate a 10x or greater exposure margin between the target pharmacodynamic effect and the secondary pharmacologic action on the central nervous system (CNS), respiratory, or cardiovascular systems.

 Alongside the regulatory aspects of the early development program that are supported by preclinical pharmacokinetic data, a key risk assessment step for any program is to determine the potential therapeutic window.
 The simplest form of which is often predicated on the toxic dose divided by the efficacious dose (ideally in the same species).
 However, as discussed, the dose level achieving toxicity may have a very distinct exposure-time profile compared to the pharmacologically active dose level.